Easy Money (1983 film): Plot

 Monty and Nicky go to the mother-in-law's department store and find awkward fashions, catering to a clientele which clearly does not include the likes of Nicky and Monty.
 Nicky argues that it may not be worth it to Monty if this is the kind of atmosphere he will be exposed to, but Monty points out he must tough it out to provide for his wife and daughters, not just him.
-Meanwhile, Mrs. Monahan's scheming nephew Clive Barlow does his best to undermine Monty's resolve so the money and department store can instead be left to him.
+Meanwhile, Clive does his best to undermine Monty's resolve so the money and department store can instead be left to him.
+Clive sets up a clothing line designed to humiliate Monty, but even this is unsuccessful.

-Monty ultimately reforms.
-When the entire year is up, he and the family celebrate aboard a boat.
-To his chagrin though, Mrs. Monahan turns up.
+Monty ultimately reforms following four weeks in the hospital after accidentally being shot in the butt by Julio trying to prove himself.
+When the entire year is up, he, his family, and some of his friends celebrate aboard a boat.
+To his chagrin though, Kathleen turns up.
 She had faked her own death simply to persuade her slovenly son-in-law to straighten up.
+In addition, Clive was told by Scrappleton that he was also tested as Kathleen tells Clive that he failed.
 Ultimately though, she gives the money to Monty on the basis he upheld her stipulation.

 Now rich, Monty and his family live in a mansion.
-Still in control, Mrs. Monahan denies Monty dessert and coffee then commands a beer she found in the refrigerator be thrown out.
-Monty gleefully agrees to each action then says he is heading out for a walk.
-Mrs. Monahan gloats about her actions and that she finally has Monty under control to her daughter's chagrin.
-However, Monty has actually proceeded to a hideaway under the house to join Nicky and his friends for pizza, poker, and beer.
+Still in control, Kathleen denies Monty dessert and coffee then commands her butler to have a beer she found in the refrigerator be thrown out.
+Monty gleefully agrees to each action then says he is heading out for a walk while having the butler throw out the glazed fruit as well.
+Kathleen gloats about her actions and that she finally has Monty under control to her daughter's chagrin.
+Unbeknownst to Kathleen, Monty has actually proceeded to a hideaway under the house to join Nicky and his friends for pizza, poker, and beer while talking about his evening with the family.